Metro C Line (Minnesota): History

 The Metropolitan Council, the metropolitan planning organization for the Twin Cities, completed a 2030 Transit Master Study for the region in 2008 which identified arterial bus network corridors and encouraged further study of arterial bus rapid transit projects.
 The study identified some corridors that had the potential for high ridership but lacked the necessary space for dedicated running way for transit.
 The Council set the goal of doubling transit ridership by 2030 in their 2030 Transportation Policy Plan and identified implementing arterial bus rapid transit as a method of increasing ridership.
 Metro Transit began study of 11 corridors for their potential for arterial bus rapid transit in 2011–2012 in their Arterial Transitway Corridors Study.
 Those 11 routes served 90,000 riders per weekday, which was close to half of the total ridership for urban routes.
 Ridership on implemented routes was predicted to increase 20 to 30 percent after the first year of opening.
 Corridors were evaluated on capital and operating costs, potential ridership, and travel time savings.
 At the time, an opening for the first BRT line was hoped to open in 2014.

-The Penn Avenue corridor was not selected in this initial evaluation of 11 corridors in 2011-2012 because planning for the Bottineau LRT proposed Penn Avenue as a possible alignment.
-The Penn Avenue alignment for the Bottineau LRT project faced difficulties with constrained right of way and the need for eminent domain to take property.
+The Penn Avenue corridor was not selected in this initial evaluation of 11 corridors in 2011-2012 because planning for the Metro Blue Line Extension proposed Penn Avenue as a possible alignment.
+The Penn Avenue alignment for the Metro Blue Line Extension project faced difficulties with constrained right of way and the need for eminent domain to take property.
 The alignment chosen traveled on Olson Memorial Highway and BNSF freight right of way.
 While the selected alignment avoided major disruptions along Penn Avenue, it almost completely avoided north Minneapolis.
 The city of Minneapolis agreed to the selected alignment in June 2012 with the understanding that two new bus rapid transit projects would be built from downtown Minneapolis, through north Minneapolis, to Brooklyn Center Transit Center.